 You have two choices when it comes to selecting earplugs for sleeping.
 You can go with a disposable earplug that you may need to discard after only a few uses or you can select earplugs that are reusable earplugs for sleeping and meant to last for many, many uses.
 Which one is best for you?

-The benefits of disposable soft foam earplugs earplugs are that they are inexpensive and you don’t have to worry about destroying them when you’re done with them.
-Disposable ear plugs are also convenient for people who have a habit of losing their earplugs, for those who have sensitive ears, and those who are worried about hygiene.
+The benefits of Mack’s Original Soft Foam Earplugs earplugs are that they are inexpensive and you don’t have to worry about destroying them when you’re done with them.
+Disposable earplugs are also convenient for people who have a habit of losing their earplugs, for those who have sensitive ears, and for those who are worried about hygiene.

-Disposable ear plugs are cheaper because they need to be replaced after a few uses.
-Reusable noise blocking earplugs can be washed with soap and water and reused time and time again, making them less expensive over time.
+Disposable earplugs are cheaper because they need to be replaced after a few uses.
+Alpine Sleep Deep Reusable Earplugs can be washed with soap and water and reused time and time again, making them less expensive over time.
 They also allow you to control exactly how much sound is being blocked out of your ears.
 A soft foam material has excellent noise-blocking properties but they do not last as long as silicone reusable ones.

 Types of Foam Ear Plugs

-One of the best things about foam earplugs is that we stock them in a range of different sizes which makes it easier for you to find the one that works best with your ear canal.
+One of the best things about foam earplugs is that we stock them in various sizes, making it easier for you to find the one that works best with your ear canal.
 Soft foam earplugs produce a higher noise reduction rating than reusable earplugs.